toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Verify git is installed with "git --version".
 If not, install git with "sudo apt-get install git".

-1. Edit /home/pi/.config/lxsession/LXDE-pi/autostart to remove the cursor from the screen with the command:

-    nano /home/pi/.config/lxsession/LXDE-pi/autostart
+1. Due to a recent change in Raspbian Stretch, confirm if the folder "/home/pi/.config/lxsession" exists with "ls /home/pi/.config/lxsession", and also confirm that the folder "/home/pi/.config/lxsession/LXDE-pi" exists with "ls /home/pi/.config/lxsession/LXDE-pi".
+If not, make them as shown below:
     ```
-    from:

-    @lxpanel --profile LXDE-pi
-    @pcmanfm --desktop --profile LXDE-pi
-    @xscreensaver -no-splash
-    @point-rpi

-    to:
+    mkdir /home/pi/.config/lxsession
+    mkdir /home/pi/.config/lxsession/LXDE-pi

+1. In order to remove the cursor from the image carousel screen, run the command "nano /home/pi/.config/lxsession/LXDE-pi/autostart" and change (or insert) the file contents to:

+    ```
     @lxpanel --profile LXDE-pi
     @pcmanfm --desktop --profile LXDE-pi
     @xscreensaver -no-splash